GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 This may happen by first shortening the input signals to a given duration $d_s^"lim"$, thus leading to having $#d-rec = d_s^"lim" + T_60$.
 Alternatively, the resulting audio can be trimmed to any wanted duration.
 The duration control feature gives a fine-grained control of the computational time.
+#todo
-Indeed, as further demonstrated in later @sec:simulator:simulator:performance the simulation time is directly impacted by the duration of the signals.
+//Indeed, as further demonstrated in later @sec:simulator:simulator:performance the simulation time is directly impacted by the duration of the signals.

 //====== Feature extraction